Mintu-Nandi-24/Membrane-fission/README.md

 These codes are written in Pythin.
-Codes are prepared for differen force values
+Codes are prepared for different force values